 Decolonisation, at its simplest, is when a colonial power gives up its control of a colony, withdrawing from it and leaving it independent.
 This is a process that western imperial powers have been undertaking since the end of the second world war; allowing their overseas possessions to become self-governing.
 Britain, for example, granted India independence in 1947 and this was the beginning of a long process of gradually breaking up Britain’s Empire, allowing former colonies to become self-governing nation states.
 However, decolonisation can mean much more than this and can relate to dismantling the legacies of colonialism that run deeper than just the occupation of overseas territories.
 Many museums and galleries now recognise that they are institutions founded during the colonial era and their collections, to a greater or lesser extent, were acquired from areas of the world that were colonised.
 They are coming to recognise how important this history has been in shaping their growth as institutions and the collections they hold.
 In the Great North Museum: Hancock we have world cultures collections that come from different parts of the world that were under British rule.
 We also have numerous biological and geological specimens from former British colonies.
 In many ways the museum can be seen as a reflection of British imperialism and visitors can gain a sense of the extent of the British Empire from the Museum’s collections.

 Like many other museums we are thinking about the implications of having collections that are inextricably linked with the story of British colonialism and how we now shed more of a light on these stories in our interpretation.
 One of our concerns is to find out how the Museum acquired these objects.
 Many of them were probably obtained through trade or as gifts.
 A result of imperialism is that people serving in an Empire’s colonies would bring souvenirs of their time overseas back to their homeland and many of these have eventually found their way into museum collections.
 Nevertheless, we are aware that some of our collections may well have been taken by force from their owners, as another result of imperialism is the looting of resources and material from subject peoples.
-As part of the Great North Museum’s decolonisation process and its ambition to tell these stories, we have to try and understand as fully as possible how its collections were acquired and then be open to the possibility of claims for the return of items that were taken, perhaps violently, and without their owners’ consent.
-When objects are returned this is a process called repatriation, and when a claim is made the museum enters into a collaborative and legal process with source communities.
+As part of the Great North Museum’s decolonisation process and its ambition to tell these stories, we have to try and understand as fully as possible how its collections were acquired and then be open to the possibility of proposals for the return of items that were taken, perhaps violently, and without their owners’ consent.
+When objects are returned this is a process called repatriation, and when a proposal for repatriation is made the museum enters into a collaborative and legal process with source communities.
 This process is not easy, not least because our collections’ documentation is not always clear about how and when certain objects were acquired.
 A great deal of detective work is necessary to trace the stories of some objects and how they came to be in the Museum.

 Decolonisation of the museum is not just concerned with being more honest about the background of our collections.
 It also acknowledges that the museum is an institution that is complicit in imperialism.
 Most western museums have presented the past in a highly selective way, often choosing to ignore uncomfortable stories about the origins of their collections, or prioritising western interpretations of material rather than trying to understand what particular objects meant to the people who made and used them.
 Therefore, a significant element of our decolonisation programme is to expand the perspectives the Museum presents in its interpretation beyond those of dominant white western culture.
 We are beginning to think about the way we label certain items and the stories we chose to tell about them.